aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     captionBelow?: CaptionParams;

     /**
      * Background color of the barcode image.
-Default value: Color.White.
+Default value: white.
+Use named colors like: red, green, blue Or HTML colors like: #FF0000, #00FF00, #0000FF
      */
     backColor?: string;

     /**
      * Bars color.
-Default value: Color.Black.
+Default value: black.
+Use named colors like: red, green, blue Or HTML colors like: #FF0000, #00FF00, #0000FF
      */
     barColor?: string;

     /**
      * Border color.
-Default value: Color.Black.
+Default value: black.
+Use named colors like: red, green, blue Or HTML colors like: #FF0000, #00FF00, #0000FF
      */
     borderColor?: string;